iltar/blog-articles/drafts/symfony-security-roles-vs-voters.md

 worry about the complicated logic behind it.
 It also makes it a lot easier to modify the logic as there's only one location to be updated.

+## Back to Basic Security

+Some things are already in place, such as the ability to check if a user is logged in.
+Symfony comes with three different authentication levels which you can use for authorization checks in order:
+ - `IS_AUTHENTICATED_ANONYMOUSLY`: Indicates that the minimal security level has to match the `anonymous: ~` option in as configured in the firewall.
+This is what I recommend to place on the root: `^/` in your access control.
+ - `IS_AUTHENTICATED_REMEMBERED`: Indicates that the `remember_me` option in the firewall should be triggered as minimal level of authentication.
+ - `IS_AUTHENTICATED_FULLY`: Indicates that a full authentication has to take place in order to grant access.
+This is the option I recommend for pages you need to be logged-in if you don't use the remember me features.

+Internally they are all voted on by the [AuthenticatedVoter][10].

 [1]: ./the-basics-of-symfony-security
 [2]: http://symfony.com/doc/current/security.html#denying-access-roles-and-other-authorization
 [3]: https://github.com/symfony/symfony/blob/master/src/Symfony/Component/Security/Core/Authorization/Voter/RoleVoter.php